Researcher

 (Visiting researcher, University of Hawaii 2014.9.5-2015.9.4)

-Sakagami Lab. is developing underwater robots and surface vehicles for underwater exploration.
+Research Sakagami Lab. is developing underwater robots and surface vehicles for underwater exploration.

 *Position measurement system using a camera and underwater archaeological survey